ajstrongdev/SCAchat/README.md

 git clone https://github.com/chadano/chadachat
 ```

-To run Chadachat in a localhost you must go into the directory and type `npm start`.
+To run SCAchat in a localhost you must go into the directory and type `npm start`.

 ## Screenshots